REGULATIONS

 Content last updated

-Gibraltar was the first country in the world to provide a purpose-built regulatory framework for businesses using blockchains or distributed ledger technology back in 2018.
-The Travel Rule was implemented through the Proceeds of Crime Act 2015 (Transfer of Virtual Assets) Regulations 2021 (POCA) and has been in force since March 22, 2021.
-Learn more below
+Gibraltar was the first country in the world to provide a purpose-built regulatory framework for businesses using blockchains or distributed ledger technology in 2017.
+The Proceeds of Crime Act 2015 (Transfer of Virtual Assets) Regulations 2021 (POCA) implemented the crypto Travel Rule and has been in force since March 22, 2021.
+Gibraltar VASPs had an 18-month grace period, bringing the enforcement date to September 22, 2022.

 1. Is cryptocurrency legal in Gibraltar?